-(In their absence the most senior, Senior Leader present will take responsibility for the role)
+(or most senior, Senior Leader present will take responsibility for the role)

 Location: Ground Floor Staff Room

 The Deputy Head responds to the site of the incident and make a detailed assessment, briefing the Headteacher and agreeing together the steps to be taken.
 These decisions can, however, be taken by the Headteacher before the arrival of the Deputy if the initial assessment is clear that there should be urgent action.